Alexander H. Smith: Career

 In 1934 he was appointed assistant curator at the University of Michigan Herbarium, where he was to spend his entire professional career.
 He was appointed director of the Herbarium in 1959 and served in that capacity until 1972.
 In 1968, he served as deputy director of the Biological Station.
-Smith married fellow graduate student Helen Vendler Smith, who received her Ph.D. in botany at the University of Michigan.
+Smith married fellow graduate student Helen Vandervort Smith, who received her Ph.D. in botany at the University of Michigan.
 They would work together later, she co-authoring and illustrating some of his publications.

-Daughter Nancy, born in 1943, would accompany her parents on mycological expeditions and forays.
-Following in her parents' footsteps, she also completed a doctorate at the University of Michigan, in mycology.
+Helen and Alexander Smith's daughter, Nancy Smith Weber, born in 1943, would accompany her parents on mycological expeditions and forays.
+Following in her parents' footsteps, she also completed a doctorate at the University of Michigan in mycology and worked as a mycologist.

 Smith was president of the Mycological Society of America, and from 1945 to 1950 served as editor of the scientific journal Mycologia in 1950.
 He was president of the Michigan Academy of Science, Arts, and Letters, the Michigan Academy (1966–67), the Michigan Botanical Club, the Torrey Botanical Club, and the Research Club of the University of Michigan in 1974–75.

 Smith taught formal courses at the university in Ann Arbor in addition to summer field courses at the University of Michigan Biological Station at Douglas Lake, Michigan.
 Additionally, he supervised nine Ph.D. graduate students, some of whom, such as Harry D. Thiers and Orson K. Miller, would become recognized mycologists in their own right.

 During the course of 57 years of field work, Smith accumulated over 100,000 collections of fungal samples, and an extensive library of photographs.
 Today these are located in the University of Michigan Herbarium.